 Since the hardship has to be “extreme,” these waiver applications must be thoroughly prepared and documented.

-There are many complexities in the legal system and bureaucracy that goes along with applying for immigration status in the U.S. The system is flawed, and can be unfair.
+There are many complexities in the legal system and bureaucracy that go along with applying for immigration status in the U.S. The system is flawed and can be unfair.

 At Pelton + Balducci, we believe that everyone deserves the chance to live their American Dream.
 That’s why we work with our clients to determine the best steps for them and their families to take on their path towards lawful immigration status.